sara-nl/griddocs/source/Pages/Advanced/storage_clients/globus.rst

 Fifo pipes
 ==========

-When you want to process a large ``tar`` file that is stored on the the Grid Storage, it is possible to extract just the content without copying the complete tar file on the Worker Node.
-Similarly, you can copy the tar.
-This saves space on the local node and is possible by using ``fifo pipes``.
+When you want to process data from a large ``tar`` file (hundreds of Gigabytes) that is stored on the Grid Storage, it is possible to extract just the content without copying the complete tar file on the Worker Node.
+Similarly, you can upload a directory that will be stored in a tar file on the Grid storage on-the-fly.
+This trick saves space on the local node from keeping the double copy of the data and is possible by using the ``fifo pipes`` technique.

 Extract directory from dCache
 -----------------------------